 North Dakota law provides child labor trafficking victims with a trafficking-specific civil under N.D.
 Cent.
 Code § 12.1-41-15, which allows victim of N.D.
 Cent.
 Code § 12.1-41-02 (Trafficking an individual) or N.D.
 Cent.
-Code § 12.1-41-3 (Forced labor) to bring a civil action against their exploiter.
+Code § 12.1-41-03 (Forced labor) to bring a civil action against their exploiter.

-Policy Goal 4.6 Statutes of limitation for criminal and civil actions for child sex trafficking or commercial sexual exploitation of children (CSEC) offenses are eliminated to allow prosecutors and victims a realistic opportunity to pursue criminal action and legal remedies.
+Policy Goal 4.6

+Statutes of limitation for criminal and civil actions for child sex trafficking or commercial sexual exploitation of children (CSEC) offenses are eliminated to allow prosecutors and victims a realistic opportunity to pursue criminal action and legal remedies.

 North Dakota law lengthens, but does not eliminate, statutes of limitation for criminal and civil actions related to child sex trafficking.
 Pursuant to N.D.
 Cent.
-Code § 29-04-02.1 (Prosecution for gross sexual imposition), "Except as otherwise provided by law, a prosecution for a violation of . . . the crime of human trafficking must be commenced in the proper court within seven years after the commission of the offense."20 Otherwise, N.D.
+Code § 29-04-02.123 (Prosecution for a felony sexual offense or human trafficking), "Except as otherwise provided by law, a prosecution for a felony violation of chapter 12.1-20 [Sex Offenses] or for the crime of human trafficking must be commenced in the proper court within seven years after the commission of the offense."24 Otherwise, N.D.
 Cent.
-Code § 29-04-02 (Prosecution for felony other than murder within three years) provides a general 3-year statute of limitation for felony prosecutions other than murder.
+Code § 29-04-02 (Prosecution for felony other than murder within three years) provides a general 3-year statute of limitation for felony prosecutions other than murder, and N.D.
+Cent.
+Code § 29-04-03 (Prosecution for misdemeanor or infraction within two years) provides a general 2-year statute of limitation for misdemeanor prosecutions.

 Regarding civil actions, N.D.
 Cent.
-Code § 12.1-41-15(3) (Civil action) provides, a.
-No longer was subject to human trafficking; or b.
-Attained eighteen years of age.
+Code § 12.1-41-15(3) (Civil action) provides,